 The color of her hair—the confidence of neon against the gray of the overcast morning and my apprehension—gave me the jolt that I needed to get out of the car.

 This wasn’t my stuffy MBA school from seven years ago (where I always stood out for the wrong reasons).
 This was a place for people like me.

 Over the next three hours of orientation, I proceeded to have the best First Day of School of my entire life.
-As a part of the inaugural Atlanta Strategy and Planning Boot Camp, our small group of six students immediately bonded.
+As a part of the inaugural Atlanta Creative Strategy Boot Camp, our small group of six students immediately bonded.
 Before the day was over, we were officially a #Squad, or perhaps more of a tribe, of young, competent, ambitious, analytical and diverse creatives.

 Our first few classes during the week were introductory and playful.
 The planners were split into teams of two and given one week to create 50 imaginative doodles to inspire lucid creativity.
 In case you’re wondering, this was not an easy assignment.
 In another class, we were put into full creative teams with art directors and a copywriter and given our first campaign assignment.

 The work was so fun and fluid that I was dumbfounded, “Does this seriously get to be my new career?”